 Regular toilets are often too tall, too wide, and otherwise unyielding when it comes time to install.
 You may not even be able to fit it through your RV door!
 Chances are, a regular toilet won’t fit with your existing RV countertops and shower set-up in the first place.

-Regular Toilets Can’t Handle Road Conditions
+Reason 5: Regular Toilets Can’t Handle Road Conditions

 Just like installing a regular toilet in your RV bathroom will be complicated and ill-fitted, regular toilets are not designed to be used in a mobile setting.
 Sure, regular toilets are very heavy- but this is not going to be enough to keep them from tipping over should you brake hard enough.